(* *********************************************************************** *)

 Qed.

-or in the right member of inequations, using the in_right keyword:
+Or in the right member of inequations, using the in_right keyword:

 Goal (forall x, x + x = x) -> a + b <= a + b + b + a.